microsoft/BCTech/samples/CTFChallenges/readme.md

 a flag that you must find, the number of points you get when solving the challenge by finding the flags, and optionally a number of hints.

-The "CTFD-portal-setup.zip" file is an export from a ctfd.io site.
-You can import this file into your own ctfd site in order to get things set up quickly.
+The "CTFD-portal-setup" files are exported from a ctfd.io website.
+You can import this file into your own ctfd website in order to get things set up quickly.

 Also, if you want to run in this mode: